-The “Synod on Synodality”… What Is It?
+The “Synod on Synodality”… What is it?

 In October 2021, Pope Francis announced a three-year process of listening and dialogue of the Catholic Church, known as the “Synod on Synodality.”